New Identity Magazine

 WHEN GOD CLOSES A DOOR, DOES HE OPEN A WINDOW?

-By Gary VanDeWalker Leave a Comment
+By Gary VanDeWalker 1 Comment

 We might be surprised to find out what we have taken as the wisdom of God is really dialogue from a musical.
 In the Sound of Music, Maria wants to be a nun.
 The Reverend Mother tells her she must first go spend a few months as a governess taking care of seven children.
 She sees this as an unnecessary diversion and pauses on the way out and says, “When the Lord closes a door, somewhere he opens a window.”